lwjglgamedev/lwjglbook-bookcontents-leg/chapter11/chapter11.md

 ![Sun Movement](sun_movement.png)

-We need to update light direction so when the sun it’s at dawn (-90º) it’s direction is (-1,0,0) and its x coordinate progressively increases from -1 to  0 and the “y” coordinate increases to 1 as it approaches mid day.
+We need to update light direction so when the sun it’s at dawn (-90º) its direction is (-1,0,0) and its x coordinate progressively increases from -1 to  0 and the “y” coordinate increases to 1 as it approaches mid day.
 Then the “x” coordinate increases to 1 and the “y” coordinates decreases to 0 again.
 This can be done by setting the x coordinate to the $$sine$$ of the angle and y coordinate to the $$cosine$$ of the angle.

 ![Sine and Cosine](sine_cosine.png)